 Queries can relate to various aspects of project implementation such as: staffing, relations between project partners, procurement, visibility, reporting, filing and archiving, monitoring and evaluation, etc.

 Before submitting an answer to the project beneficiary, on a case by case basis, the JTS may consult the CA. However, the answers provided by the JTS can only be taken as advisory and do not prejudice the opinion or measures the CA may take on, for instance, the eligibility of costs.

+However, upon request by Grant beneficiaries, the JTS can also provide advice on requests for clarifications received from beneficiaries at any time prior or during the application period.
+These questions can be formulated in writing in person.
+These questions and answers will not be published anywhere and cannot be taken for anything else but advice from a group of experienced consultants.
+In other words, no applicant can blame the JTS for any mistake or misleading advice, since they always had the possibility to address their queries to the CA in line with the provisions of the guidelines for beneficiaries.

 All relevant documents will be included in the appropriate project file.